SweetReap/SweetReap/README.md

 ### Hello there!
 I'm Sam!

-Senior CS student @ Lehman.
 Passionate Game and Web Developer with art and design skills!
 I'm currently working on personal projects, and looking for a position as a Software Developer or Web Developer!

 ---

 ### `Education`
-##### Computer Science B.A. & Minor in Computer Graphics and Imaging (Senior Year)
+##### Computer Science B.A. & Minor in Computer Graphics and Imaging (Graduated 2024)
 ##### Game Design A.A.S (Graduated 2020)

 ---